ksmithut/skyway/README.md

   `x-cors-options` key in your swagger doc at the root level, on the path level, or on the operation (method) level.

+- `options.failOnMissingHandler` - This is meant to be used if you want to force implementation of endpoints.
+This will force you to use the below `options.handlers` in order to hook up your endpoints.
+If this is set to true, it will still let validation and security stuff run, but it will pass a `501 Not Implemented` error to express.
+If false, it will just leave it up to you how to handle the endpoint, but you can still rest easy that the endpoint is validated.

+  Default: `false`

 - `options.handlers` - This should be an object whose keys are the paths defined in your docs, and the values are also objects, whose keys are the methods for those paths, and the values of those methods are express middleware (or